igo3r/MIT4.0/README.md

 # Use Case 3

 In this file the Use Case 3 is described.
 Use Case 3 is implemented with the procedure of Scenario 1 and is considered for the local execution on one device.
-It used the protocol HTTP, which means communication between the components of the CPS is not secure.
+It uses the protocol HTTP, which means communication between the components of the CPS is not secure.

 ## Table of Contents